What is the Emmaus Group?

 Or you can just come for the lesson which takes place from 7 – 8 pm.
 Whatever works for you is just fine.

 Do I have to make a commitment to come each week?

 No. You do not need to make any long-term commitments to attend.

 Membership is open, and drop-ins are always welcome.

 What do you study?

 We share and study on a range of topics, usually focusing for a month or so at a time on a particular author, spiritual practice, or religious question.

 The lesson begins with a springboard reading or video and continues with discussions of our personal reactions to the topic under study.

-Topics are chosen by consensus and in the past have included “Progressive Christianity,” Rob Bell’s NOOMA series, Eben Alexander’s Proof of Heaven, as well as a study of Julian of Norwich, The Parables, and the Nicene Creed.
+Topics are chosen by consensus and in the past have included “Progressive Christianity,” Rob Bell’s NOOMA series, Eben Alexander’s Proof of Heaven, as well as a study of Julian of Norwich, The Parables, the Nicene Creed, and Centering Prayer.

 Where do you meet?